-Key technologies and approaches introduced

-- This project is implemented in rural and peri-urban Cambodian locations as an action research wherein ATECs electric cooking products are test marketed to purchasing customers through the sales and distribution chain of iDE's MECS micro enterprise. - Deploying an agile project management style to facilitate the iterative designing pilot process, the project collects regular sales data to improve sales conversion through data-driven decisionmaking for different pilot testing cycles - At the same time action research is conducted through surveying the cooking experience of paying customers to asses the extent of climate mitigation benefits through the switch from their existing biomass/LPG stoves to efficient induction stoves - Assessment of the financial modelling aspects of the product offering aims to identify additional opportunities to improve electric cooking adoption through alternative financing mechanisms
+Key technologies and approaches introduced - This project is implemented in rural and peri-urban Cambodian locations as an action research wherein ATECs electric cooking products are test marketed to purchasing customers through the sales and distribution chain of iDE's MECS micro enterprise. - Deploying an agile project management style to facilitate the iterative designing pilot process, the project collects regular sales data to improve sales conversion through data-driven decision-making for different pilot testing cycles - At the same time action research is conducted through surveying the cooking experience of paying customers to asses the extent of climate mitigation benefits through the switch from their existing biomass/LPG stoves to efficient induction stoves - Assessment of the financial modelling aspects of the product offering aims to identify additional opportunities to improve electric cooking adoption Key challenges and lessons leant Employing lean data approaches: A rigorous data collection system allow the project ream to assess the overall success of the project in real time.
+This helps deliver better value for money of our sales activities.
+This data is useful for sales managers who can utilize credible information to constantly assess the coaching and training needs of the team, and improve sales.
+The learning curve on setting up the data platform has helped us understand how to better develop internal controls for data collection, tracking, and error prevention through training and follow ups.
+COVID transmission risks: At the start of the sales pilot in September, 2021, communities in Takhmau - the location of our previous sales pilot were hesitant to engage with sales agents.
+Acknowledging the challenge in conducting door too door sales in this situation, a similar rural location in Kandal, Ang Snoul was identified that matched our selection criteria (rural locations, low electric cooking options, grid extension and available target customers) Integrating human-centered sales into clean cooking projects can help through alternative financing mechanisms unlock demand.
+Benefits of the approach: